Research & Extension

 The frost research stubble management trials were run at Coreen, Yarrawonga and Dookie.
 At these sites there were tall stubble, low stubble, incorporated stubble and burnt stubble treatments (with the exception at Corowa where there was no low stubble treatment).
 The temperature data was gathered by Tinytag sensors at 50mm above the surface and 300mm above the surface (rising to 600mm during the season).
 At the Dookie site they were also buried at 50mm below the soil surface.

-Results from this project have been reported in several editions of Riverine Plains Inc’s research compendium, Research for the Riverine Plains.
+Results from this project have been reported in several editions of Riverine Plains Inc’s research compendium, Research for the Riverine Plains as well as having been presented at conferences or seminars.
 These reports can be downloaded via the links below:

 2018 edition (2017 trials)